gautam1001/ExploreCanada/README.md

  - none

  ## Installation
 Open the project .xcodeproj in XCode and run the application on simulator.
-Use pull to refresh for refreshing the facts list.

  ## Running the tests